JoseRoca/WinFBX/docs/Numeric datatypes/CCUR Class.md

 # <a name="Operator2"></a>CAST Operators

-Converts a CCUR into another data type.
+Converts a `CCUR` into another data type.

 ```
 OPERATOR CAST () AS DOUBLE
 OPERATOR CAST () AS STRING
 ```

 These operators aren't called directly, They perform the conversion when the target is not a CCUR variable.
-For example, when assigning a CCUR variable to an standard numeric variable, the CAST() AS DOUBLE operator is implicity called.
+For example, when assigning a `CCUR` variable to an standard numeric variable, the CAST() AS DOUBLE operator is implicity called.

 ```
 OPERATOR CAST () AS CURRENCY
 OPERATOR CAST () AS VARIANT
 ```

-The casts to CURRENCY and VARIANT allow to assign a currency value to a CVAR:
+The casts to CURRENCY and VARIANT allow to assign a currency value to a `CVAR`:

 ```
 DIM c AS CCUR = 12345.12